-- We invested further in cyber security with our acquisition of Redbend for best-in-class virtualization and over-the-air (OTA) technologies, so that system updates and patches can be delivered wirelessly – and seamlessly -- to cars already on the road
+- We continue investing in cyber security advancements, using best-in-class virtualization and over-the-air (OTA) technologies, so that system updates and patches can be delivered wirelessly – and seamlessly - to cars already on the road

-- Our acquisition of Symphony Teleca gives us the software development talent to scale
+- Our acquisition of Symphony Teleca gave us the software development talent to scale

-- Our multi-layer security framework — we call it 5+1 security — addresses a variety of cyber threats, and is already in effect
+- Our multi-layer security framework to address— we call it 5+1 security — addresses a variety of cyber threats

-Business sustainability continues to be a concern among our key stakeholders, from customers to investors to employees.
+Business sustainability continues to be a concern among our key stakeholders, from customers to employees.
 HARMAN’s goal is to provide complete and forthcoming transparency in this area.
-As such, we are active participants in a number of reporting mechanisms, including:
+As such, we are active participants in several reporting mechanisms, including:

 - HARMAN has been participating in the CDP since 2013.
-We respond to both CDP Climate as well as CDP Supply Chain – Climate
+We have responded to CDP Supply Chain – Climate and Water.

 - HARMAN responds to more than a dozen customer sustainability surveys, primarily through the NQC supply chain database system